 Rose flowers and buds are often infected with the gray-brown fuzzy growth of the gray mold fungus Botrytis cinerea.
 The fungus is most active when temperatures are 62 to 72 °F and conditions are moist.
 Infected canes have discolored sunken areas (cankers) and dieback that can extend down the stem from the flowers.
 Diseased flower petals have small, light-colored spots surrounded by reddish halos, which can quickly expand into large, irregular blotches.
 Buds fail to open and often droop.
 Thrips can cause similar damage to half-open buds, so inspect plants carefully.

 Prevention & Treatment: Keeping the area clean is more important than anything else.
 Collect and discard all fading flower blossoms and leaves.
 Provide good air circulation, and avoid wetting the leaves when watering.
 Disease easily develops on canes that have been damaged, on canes that are kept too wet by the use of manure mulch, or on wet leaves.
-If chemical control is necessary, fungicides containing captan, chlorothalonil or neem oil (clarified hydrophobic extract) are available for homeowner use.
+If chemical control is necessary, fungicides containing thiophanate methyl, chlorothalonil or neem oil (clarified hydrophobic extract) are available for homeowner use.
 Use neem oil on a trial basis, especially on open blooms and during hot weather.
-On dormant bushes copper sulfate fungicides can be used.
+Neem oil is a rather weak fungicide.
+On dormant bushes copper fungicides can be used.
 See Table 1 for examples of products.
 Apply all chemicals according to directions on the label.

 Rose rosette disease is an untreatable rose disease caused by the Rose rosette virus (RRV), and is spread and introduced into the rose during feeding by the rose leaf curl mite (Phyllocoptes fructiplilus).
 This extremely small eriophyid mite feeds on cell sap of the tender stems and leaf petioles.
 The rose leaf curl mite alone causes little damage while feeding, but if it is a carrier of RRV, symptoms begin to appear in the rose typically within one to three months.